The Psychology of Consumer Behavior: Understanding Buying habits

 How Perception Influences Consumer Behavior

 Likewise, some people buy some products more often and become loyal customers to a particular brand or business.
 It all depends on their perception, which greatly influences their purchasing decisions.
-This is why companies try to induce customer perception positively toward their products and services.
-To achieve this, they ensure the best quality, rigorous marketing, and many other things.

 Factors Influencing Perception